 The group travels at a leisurely pace and you’ll almost certainly have no difficulty keeping up.
 Young children who aren’t able to ride longer distances at a slow but steady pace will enjoy the ride in a bike seat or trailer, or on a trail-a-bike.

 3) I can’t ride the entire distance.
 Can I join along the way or drop out early?

 Absolutely.
 We’re happy to have you along for as much of the route as you and your family wish to ride.
-If you want to join us along the way, just wait for the group on the south side of Danforth anywhere east of the Bloor Viaduct.
+If you want to join us along the way, just wait for the group on the south side of Danforth anywhere along the route.
 We don’t know exactly when we’ll be coming along, so your best bet is to be in position after 11:00 a.m.
-You can also use Glympse to track the location of the ride in real time (links and additional info will be here before the ride).
+You can also use Glympse to track the location of the ride in real time.
 Either way, you won’t be able to miss us as we ride by.

 If you want to drop out of the ride early, just inform the ride marshals at the end of the group that you’re dropping out, then safely pull over to the curb at a convenient spot.
 If you don’t tell the marshals why you’re stopping, they’ll stop with you.
 We recommend pulling over near a subway station, public park, or intersection with a quiet side street.

 4) How do I get back home from the end of the ride?

 We will have an escorted return ride back.
 We may follow a different route back home and won’t have a police escort, but marshals will lead the group back west toward Logan Avenue.
 If your home is along the way, just drop out of the group with a wave when you turn into your neighbourhood.